polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/upgrade-a-running-network.md

 ## Authorize an upgrade using the Sudo pallet

 Typically, runtime upgrades are managed through governance with community members voting to approve or reject upgrade proposals.
-TInplace of governance, tis tutorial uses the Sudo pallet and the `Root` origin to identify the runtime administrator with permission to upgrade the runtime.
+In place of governance, this tutorial uses the Sudo pallet and the `Root` origin to identify the runtime administrator with permission to upgrade the runtime.
 Only this root-level administrator can update the runtime by calling the `set_code` function.
 The Sudo pallet enables you to invoke the `set_code` function using the `Root` origin by specifying the account that has root-level administrative permissions.